GStreamer/gstreamer/markdown/application-development/advanced/pipeline-manipulation.md

   return 0;
 }
 ```

-Note how we added videoconvert elements before and after the effect.
+Note how we added `videoconvert` elements before and after the effect.
 This is needed because some elements might operate in different
-colorspaces than other elements.
-By inserting the conversion elements
+colorspaces; by inserting the conversion elements, we can help ensure
-you ensure that the right format can be negotiated at any time.
+a proper format can be negotiated.